4eJIoBek1/Portable-AI-Tools/README.md

 DOWNLOADS: https://huggingface.co/datasets/4eJIoBek/PAIT-Downloads/tree/main

-This is my collection of portable AI packages to run it fast without anxious headache in console, sort of "Awesome N" repos, but for portables for win. initially, I made these tools for myself, but maybe someone else will need them.
+This is my collection of portable AI packages, mainly for video/audio production to run it fast without anxious headache in console, sort of "Awesome N" repos, but for portables for win. initially, I made these tools for myself, but maybe someone else will need them.
 All portables can work offline and tested on gtx 1050 ti 4gb(cuda) and core i3 1005g1 (cpu).
 OK, heres the list:

 !!!
 IF SOMETHING ISN'T WORKING, MAKE SURE THAT PATH TO TOOL DON'T HAVE SPACES OR NON-ENGLISH SYMBOLS !!!